 Photo 2.
 Bottom view of the Gen5 Camaro ZL1 fuel module.
 Though very similar in appearance, the LS3/L99 module does not have the black crossover tube.

-An often overlooked benefit of the lower reservoir is the amount of inlet head that the elevated fuel level provides.
+An often overlooked benefit of the lower reservoir is the amount of inlet head pressure that the elevated fuel level provides.

 When liquid levels in the tank are low, the inlet head (height of the fuel above the inlet) is also low.
 The pump, not being very good at suction, will have poorer performance vs. the same pump with more inlet head.